PhilGanney/PhilGanney/README.md

 Hi, I’m @PhilGanney

 My main coding interests are websites and apps that help small businesses.
-My projects are more about innovating by applying existing techs, to new things, or with really nice designs, rather than bringing in new tech.
+My projects are more about innovating by applying existing techs, to new things, or with really nice designs, rather than creating brand new tech.
 My main solo project is TeaRounder - tools for making food and drink ordering easier.
     read more about it, or use the free, personal use version, at tearounder.com I'm also a founding admin of a community called ProtoStart.
 We collaborate on software projects, and help new coders find real projects that suit them.